SouthPark Mall (Ohio): History

 Westfield Group acquired the shopping center in early 2002 from the Richard E. Jacobs Group, and renamed it "Westfield Shoppingtown SouthPark", dropping the "Shoppingtown" name in June 2005.
-In 2006, it commenced a $60 million expansion and reconfiguration of the center, thus adding 25 upscale shops and restaurants, a rear porte-cochere entrance, and a 14-Screen Cinemark Movie Theater.
+In 2006, it commenced a $60 million expansion and reconfiguration of the center, thus adding 25 upscale shops and restaurants, a rear porte-cochere entrance, and a 14-screen Cinemark movie theater.
 Dick's Sporting Goods was also added at this time to become the mall's newest anchor store.

 In April 2012, the mall was sold to Starwood Capital Group, along with seven other Westfield properties.
 As a result, Starwood changed the name to SouthPark Mall.

 In May 2016, Starwood Retail Partners announced the opening of The Commons At SouthPark, a $14 million redevelopment of a former Giant Eagle located on Rt.
 82. New shops/restaurants included DSW, Michaels, Brown Aveda Institute, Orangetheory Fitness, The Vitamin Shoppe, Spavia, The Rail, and first to market CoreLife Eatery.

 On May 31, 2018, Sears Holdings announced that the Sears location at SouthPark would be closing in September 2018 as part of a plan to close 72 stores nationwide.
 The Sears store officially closed on September 2, 2018.

 In 2018, H&M announced the expansion of its SouthPark Mall Store.
 The new store re-opened June 13, 2019.
 As of October 2019, SouthPark Mall remains the largest retail destination in Northern Ohio.

 On April 28, 2021, SouthPark changed ownership from Starwood Retail Partners to a company related to Kize Capital LP with Spinoso Real Estate Group managing the mall.

+In October 2025, Dick’s Sporting Goods opened a new location that is larger, within the former Sears anchor pad in a larger store known as Dick’s House of Sport.
+It is not known what will happen to the existing Dick’s Sporting Goods store but the store could become a warehouse for Dick’s Sporting Goods or potentially close.

 Retailers

 Situated about SouthPark's site perimeter is The Commons at SouthPark, Kohl's, The Cleveland Clinic, KeyBank, and several restaurants.

-Other notable retailers include: ALDO, Chico's, Carter's, J.Jill, Abercrombie & Fitch, Forever 21, The Painted Penguin, Sephora, MAC Cosmetics inside Macy's, H&M, Aveda, PANDORA, Swarovski, The Buckle, Build-A-Bear Workshop, Pink, Hollister Co., Vans, Victoria's Secret, Lucky Shoes, Apricot Lane, Francesca's, Learning Express Toys, Books-A-Million, House of Hoops, Aerie, & Trollbeads.
+Other notable retailers include: Chico's, Carter's, J.Jill, Abercrombie & Fitch, Forever 21, The Painted Penguin, Sephora, MAC Cosmetics inside Macy's, H&M, Aveda, PANDORA, The Buckle, Build-A-Bear Workshop, Pink, Hollister Co., Vans, Victoria's Secret, Lucky Shoes, Francesca's, Learning Express Toys, Books-A-Million, House of Hoops, Aerie, and Trollbeads.

-Other Events
+Other events

 On March 24, 2004, Avril Lavigne made a brief performance of her hit songs and new releases, as part of her Live by Surprise Tour.